aubreyrjones/mutagen/README.md

 imagination without wasting anything on how tables play out the next narrative beat.
 Or you can cut your page count and widen your margin.

-If you don't screw it up, you're going to write 1 page (2 max!) for the playbook representing each class or whatever in your game.
-And since there's literally no space for lore or worldbuilding in those measley columns, they're gonna be almost 100% game mechanics--nigh uncopyrightable anyway.
+If you don't screw it up, you're going to write maybe 1 page (2 pages max!) for the playbook representing each class or whatever in your game.
+And since there's literally no space for lore or worldbuilding in those measley columns, they're gonna be almost 100% game mechanics.

 Finally you've got to remember: this is a fiction first game, so the 'game mechanics' just call right back into the fiction anyway.
 That'd